CodeAlpinist/SnakeGame/README.md

 # SnakeGame
-A traditional mobile snake game with Python
+A traditional mobile snake game by Python

 This is a junior python code with turtle library